Hua Tuo: Fictional accounts

-In the 14th-century historical novel Romance of the Three Kingdoms, Hua Tuo heals the general Guan Yu, who is hit by a poisoned arrow in the arm during the Battle of Fancheng in 219.
+In the 14th-century historical novel Romance of the Three Kingdoms, Hua Tuo heals the general Guan Yu, who was hit by a poisoned arrow in the arm during the Battle of Fancheng in 219.
 Hua Tuo offers to anaesthetise Guan Yu, but he simply laughs and says that he is not afraid of pain.
-Hua Tuo uses a knife to cut the flesh from Guan Yu's arm and scrape the poison from the bone, and the sounds strike fear into all those who heard them.
+Hua Tuo uses a knife to cut the flesh from Guan Yu's arm and scrape the poison from the bone, and the sounds strike fear into all those who hear them.
 During this excruciating treatment, Guan Yu continues to play a game of weiqi with Ma Liang without flinching from pain.
 When Ma Liang asks him later, Guan Yu says that he feigned being unhurt to keep the morale of his troops high.
-After Hua Tuo's successful operation, Guan Yu allegedly rewards him with a sumptuous banquet, and offers a gift of 100 ounces of gold, but Hua Tuo refuses, saying that a physician's duty is to heal patients and not to make profit.
+After Hua Tuo's successful operation, Guan Yu allegedly rewards him with a sumptuous banquet, and offers him a gift of 100 ounces of gold, but Hua Tuo refuses, saying that a physician's duty is to heal patients and not to make profit.
 Although Hua Tuo historically died in 208, a decade before Guan Yu fought at the Battle of Fancheng, this story of him performing surgery on Guan Yu has become a popular artistic theme.

-The historical document Sanguozhi recorded that there were actually a bone surgery performed on Guan Yu, and Guan Yu indeed showed no painful expression.
-Sanguozhi neither told the name of the surgeon nor the time of the operation, though.
+The historical document Sanguozhi recorded that there was actually a bone surgery performed on Guan Yu, and that Guan Yu, indeed, showed no pained expression.
+Sanguozhi gave neither the name of the surgeon nor the exact time of the operation.

 Hua Tuo is later summoned by Cao Cao to cure a chronic excruciating pain in his head, which turns out to be due to a brain tumour.
 Hua Tuo tells Cao Cao that in order to remove the tumor, it would be necessary to open up the brain by cutting open the head, getting the tumor out, and sewing it back, with Cao Cao completely anesthesized in the process.
-However, Cao Cao suspects that Hua Tuo is planning to murder him so he has Hua Tuo arrested and imprisoned.
+However, Cao Cao suspects that Hua Tuo is planning to murder him, so he has Hua Tuo arrested and imprisoned.
 (Cao Cao's suspicions are in part due to a previous attempt by Ji Ping, an imperial physician, to force him to consume poisoned medicine.)

 In Romance of the Three Kingdoms, Hua Tuo passes his Qing Nang Shu to a prison guard so that his medical legacy will live on.
 He dies in prison later.
-The prison guard's wife burnt the book for fear of being implicated, but the guard manages to salvage some pages, which are about how to emasculate hen and ducks; the other pages are lost forever.
+The prison guard's wife burns the book for fear of being implicated, but the guard manages to salvage some pages, which are about how to emasculate hen and ducks; the other pages are lost forever.